bacalhau-project/docs.bacalhau.org/docs/getting-started/installation.md

 :::

 At this point, the outputs have been downloaded locally and we are ready to inspect them.
 Each job creates 3 subfolders: the *combined_results*, *per_shard* files, and the *raw* directory.
-In each of these sub_folders, you'll find the *stdout* and *stderr* file
+In each of these sub_folders, you'll find the *stdout* and *stderr* file.

 For the scope this of this guide, we will only look at the **stdout** file.
-To inspect the content of the file or use the code belolow
+To inspect the content of the file or use the code below:

 ```
 ❯ cat /tmp/myfolder/job-id/combined_results/stdout